 Your body creates its own cannabis-like chemicals that affect various processes like inflammation and pain.
 It’s thought that cannabis works well to treat chronic discomfort due to these natural cannabinoid receptors we all have within our bodies, although more research needs to be done to ascertain exactly how marijuana works to relieve pain.

 It can be difficult for you to deal with chronic pain without help.
-Medical marijuana/cannabis and chronic pain conditions are closely related regarding alleviating symptoms you may have been suffering from for a protracted time.
+Medical marijuana and pain conditions are closely related regarding alleviating symptoms you may have been suffering from for a protracted time.
 Medical pot may offer you substantial relief if you suffer from any of the following:

 Of course, the chemical composition of the strain you choose as well as your method of ingestion may affect your painkilling outcome.
 Keep in mind that it’s likely you might need to take a trial and error approach before you hit on the right strain and dosage for you.